Equity and Reconciliation Commission

-The Equity and Reconciliation Commission (هيئة الإنصاف والمصالحة, ⵜⴰⵡⵉⵍⴰ ⵏ ⵓⵙⵓⵎⵓ ⴷ ⵓⵎⵙⵓⴼⵔⵓ, Instance Équité et Réconciliation; IER) was a Moroccan truth and reconciliation commission active under a two-year mandate from 2004 to 2005 focusing on human rights abuses committed during the Years of Lead mainly under King Hassan II's rule.
+The Equity and Reconciliation Commission (هيئة الإنصاف والمصالحة; ⵜⴰⵡⵉⵍⴰ ⵏ ⵓⵙⵓⵎⵓ ⴷ ⵓⵎⵙⵓⴼⵔⵓ; Instance Équité et Réconciliation; IER) was a Moroccan truth and reconciliation commission active under a two-year mandate from 2004 to 2005 focusing on human rights abuses committed during the Years of Lead mainly under King Hassan II's rule.

-The commission was established on January 7, 2004 by King Mohammed VI through a Dahir.
+The commission was established on January 7, 2004, by King Mohammed VI through a Dahir.
 The commission was established to reconcile victims of human rights abuses, such as torture, forced disappearances and arbitrary arrests, committed by the government and high-ranking officials during the Years of Lead, with the State.
-The commission investigates events from 1956 to 1999, spanning the reign of the two previous monarchs.
+The commission investigated events from 1956 to 1999, spanning the reign of the two previous monarchs.
 The proclaimed objectives of the commission were the protection and the promotion of the human rights in Morocco.

 The IER is considered by truth commission expert Priscilla B. Hayner to be one of the "five strongest truth commissions".

 The IER was presided by activist Driss Benzerki, a left-wing activist who was sentenced to 30 years in prison during the Years of Lead for his membership in the Marxist group Ila al-Amam, alongside 16 commissioners, half of them from CCDH.
 The committee investigated approximately 20,000 cases, resulting in a number of recommendations to the state including: reparations (financial, psychological, medical and social), modification of the constitution, and ratification of the Rome Statute of the International Criminal Court (ICC), among others.
 The commission distributed US$85 million within 18 months of the commission ending.

-IER aimed to rehabilitate the victims, and pay compensation for state outrages against them.
+The IER aimed to rehabilitate the victims, and pay compensation for state outrages against them.
 This has been hailed internationally as a big step forward, and an example to the Arab world.

 However, the IER has also come under attack from parts of the human rights-community, since: